 Outside areas and boundaries

 Repair category 2

-Notes External steps to the rear of the kitchen appear uneven.
+Notes Some boundary fencing at the rear has been damaged by tree growth.

-Ceilings Repair category 2 Notes There is timber cladding to a number of ceiling surfaces which may represent a fire hazard.
+Ceilings Repair category 2 Notes There is ceiling damage to one of the bedrooms which has been patched with plasterboard.
+There are some cracks to ceilings.
 The textured finishes may contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.